josbeir/cakephp-docs-md/docs/3/en/console-and-shells/shells.md

 ## Shell Helpers

-If you have complex output generation logic, you can use [/console-and-shells/helpers](console-and-shells/helpers.md) to encapsulate this logic in a re-usable way.
+If you have complex output generation logic, you can use [Shell Helpers](../console-and-shells/helpers.md) to encapsulate this logic in a re-usable way.

 ## Invoking Other Shells from Your Shell